ibm-cloud-docs/vpc/about-placement-groups.md

 ## Common use cases
 {: #placement-group-use-cases}

-* Workload needs highest availability for critical application instances
+* Workload needs highest availability for critical application instances.
    * Issue: Distributed application or database experiences an outage if any one of the application parts experience a failure.
    * Solution: Use power spread placement group policy for independent power and network.
-* Workload needs to optimize topology-aware applications
+* Workload needs to optimize topology-aware applications.
    * Issue: Modern database uses triple replication for redundancy therefore must make sure that performance for database components while also optimizing high availability for replicate parts of the database.
    * Solution: Use power spread placement group policy to group database components on different power supplies.